 Related post: 10 Minute Rejuvenating Morning Yoga Routine

 For instance if my legs or back feel tight I’m going to focus on doing poses that help stretch those areas.
 If I want to work on my strength I’ll do some arm balances.
 My set up consists of some soft or earthy smelling candles, low lights and peaceful music.
-I love playing Daughter on my bluetooth speaker while doing yoga.
 It gives a nice serene vibe.

 I’ll usually meditate after I’m done to top it all off.